cisimon7/VQOptMain/ReadME.md

 3. Download [Trained Models](https://owncloud.ut.ee/owncloud/s/bBb4dSxHdNd2m3C) and save to directory named `weights`

-4. Download the [training dataset](https://owncloud.ut.ee/owncloud/s/YgdSoGHgX7maSPc) and extract the files to the dataset directory.
+4. Download the [training dataset](https://owncloud.ut.ee/owncloud/s/YgdSoGHgX7maSPc) and extract the files to the dataset directory, if you want to retrain.

 ## Reproducing our main experimental results